Sustainable Development Goal 17: Target 17.11: Increase the exports of developing countries

 Target 17.11 is formulated as: "Increase the exports of developing countries: Significantly increase the exports of developing countries, in particular with a view to doubling the least developed countries' share of global exports by 2020."

 This target has one Indicator: Indicator 17.11.1 is the "Developing countries' and least developed countries' share of global exports".

 Target 17.12: Remove trade barriers for least-developed countries

 Target 17.12 is formulated as: "Remove trade barriers for least developed countries: Realize timely implementation of duty-free and quota-free market access on a lasting basis for all least developed countries, consistent with world trade organization decisions, including by ensuring that preferential rules of origin applicable to imports from least developed countries are transparent and simple, and contribute to facilitating market access."

 This target has one Indicator: Indicator 17.12.1 is the "Weighted average tariffs faced by developing countries, least developed countries and small island developing States".

 Target 17.13: Enhance global macroeconomic stability

 Target 17.13 is formulated as: "Enhance global macroeconomic stability: Enhance global macroeconomic stability, including through policy coordination and policy coherence."
+This target also highlights the need for reforms in taxation, investment, and international financial institutions such as the IMF and World Bank to better support sustainable development goal.

 This target has one Indicator: Indicator 17.13.1 is the "Macroeconomic Dashboard".
+The "Macroeconomic Dashboard" illustrates international financial status by country.
+Macroeconomic dashboard includes each "country's economic condition, with measures focused on a country's trade and balance of payments, fiscal policy, gross domestic product, financial sector, and unemployment rate."